float3/float3.github.io/content/nomenclature.md

 i'm also know as 一心 in communities that use chinese characters. \
 i also have a sign name given to me by [giordon stark](https://giordonstark.com/#about): [a lambda hand](https://aslcore.org/physics/entries/?id=lambda), palm facing towards your chest, doing one slight circle/wiggle above the heart/chest, and then falling down. \

-i also have a government name i go by, but you have to meet me to or do your research to find out what it is.
+i also go by a government name, but you'll have to meet me or do your own research to find out what it is.

 regarding pronouns, i don't feel strongly about pronouns, since i am male/man, using he/him is probably most useful/descriptive. \
 in sign language we point at people so my pronouns are he/him/point